dante3861/ff/README.md

-# This folder is for good/bad pot filter codes, gitclone it if you want to use.
+# This folder is for good/bad pot filter codes, clone it if you want to use.

 First, run tag.m in matlab to add labels to your train&test sets, it will create a txt including your file names and labels(1 for good and 2 for bad)